mkurath/Github-Editor-New-Repository/docs/class2/module5/lab1.rst

-Lab 1.5: How is the overall doc formatted
+Lab 1.5: How is the overall doc formatted--this section is under construction
 ==================================
 Access the github repository.
 The instructions below are specific to the configuration of this document.
 Some docs have different structures